privatenumber/build-this-branch/README.md

 > _But you can prepublish private test packages on npm too!_

-Personally, I prefer to use GitHub + Git over npm for testing packages because I'll have more control with better UI/UX.
+Personally, I prefer to use GitHub + Git over npm for testing packages because I'll have more control with better "prepublish" management.

 A _built branch_ is impermanent because it constantly gets force-pushed, and the branch can be easily deleted via commandline or GitHub UI.
 On top of that, it's easily sharable by link—to install or to look at the source.